 How we've helped save the yellow-eyed penguins

-Mainland has been supporting the Yellow-eyed Penguin Trust’s efforts to save the yellow-eyed penguin for over 25 years; making it the country’s longest running corporate environmental sponsorship.
+Mainland has been supporting the Yellow-eyed Penguin Trust’s efforts to save the yellow-eyed penguin for over 25 years.
 The association between Mainland and the Trust has become much more than just another sponsorship arrangement; it has become a very special relationship.